 We are really hoping this is it for a while.
 The only cats remaining outside who come to eat here are a) really, really feral and b) toms so the odds of anyone else coming up who is in need of assistance and a new home are slim.
 Well, until the next [redacted] drops an intact female cat out here, anyway.

-But I thought y’all might like a few pics.
+But I thought y’all along with my bathroom furniture might like a few pics.

 Here you can see that these feral cats are very stressed and terrified at being indoors.